Faculty member fills out the Reserve Request Form and turns it in with the materials to the Circulation staff member in the library.

 Faculty members may remove their materials from reserve at any time during or at the end of the semester.
 The Circulation staff will ask for a signature for receipt of materials returned.
 Materials can be picked up from the Circulation Desk or upon request materials may be delivered to faculty offices via campus mail.

-Questions regarding the process may be directed to Amie Cuvelier.
-She can be reached by email at firstname.lastname@example.org or by phone at extension 2815.
+Questions regarding the process may be directed to the Circulation Desk at firstname.lastname@example.org or by phone at extension 2340.
 The library reserves the right to refuse any book or article be placed on reserve

 All material requests submitted for electronic reserve must receive copyright approval before it can be placed on reserve.
 The library is responsible for purchasing copyright approval for electronic reserves.

 There is not a form that needs to be filled out for electronic reserves.
-Send materials directly to Amie Cuvelier (via email email@example.com) six weeks prior to desired availability date as copyright permission must be requested and publishers can take six weeks to respond.
+Send materials via email to email@example.com six weeks prior to desired availability date as copyright permission must be requested and publishers can take six weeks to respond.
 Submission can be made as few as 7 business days before the preferred availability date however the library cannot guarantee that the item will be available or that there will be time to find a suitable replacement for the item.
 During peak periods, such as at the beginning of each semester, processing times may be increased.
 Some items which require special orders for copyright approval will have longer processing times.
 All items will be processed in the order in which they are received.
 If material will be needed on electronic reserve, it is always best to submit a request as early as possible.

 In the email please include the digital copies of the items you would like to request be placed on reserve, a complete list of citations, the course name and number, and the number of students taking the course.